-Fortunately, there were no serious violent crimes in 2016 which is reflected in the actual decreased crime rate from 2015.
+Fortunately, there were was only one serious violent crime in 2017 which is reflected in the actual increase in the violent crime rate from 2016.

 Traffic

 The Department facilitates the safe movement of motor vehicles and pedestrians through traffic control and enforcement, as well as education.
 Traffic enforcement promotes the safety of motorists and pedestrians.
 The Village's overall relatively low traffic crash record can be attributed to the department's efforts in promoting traffic safety through traffic law enforcement and education.